Nick Barker (drummer): Biography

 Barker was born on 25 April 1973.
 His career started as a touring drum tech for Cancer, for whom he filled in on drums at live shows when Carl Stokes suffered an injury in 1993.

 He joined Cradle of Filth as a full-time member later in 1993 replacing Was Sarginson and playing on the first four albums.
 After leaving in 1999, he joined Norwegian symphonic black metal band Dimmu Borgir.
 After being removed from the line-up, Barker went on to play with Brujeria, Old Man's Child, Lock Up, Gaahl and King ov Hell, Ancient, Atrocity, Leaves' Eyes.
 In 2007 he recorded with Winter's Thrall, on their EP In:Through:Out.

 On Dimmu Borgir's 2002 World Misanthropy video, Barker mentioned the following names as influences on his playing style: Neil Peart (Rush), Gene Hoglan (Dark Angel, Death, Strapping Young Lad), Clive Burr, Nicko McBrain (Iron Maiden), Dave Lombardo (Slayer), and Pete Sandoval (Morbid Angel).

 In 2011, Barker joined Los Angeles death metal band Sadistic Intent, replacing longtime drummer Emilio Marquèz.

 As of 2012 Barker was drumming in United Forces, featuring two former members of Stormtroopers of Death, vocalist Billy Milano and bassist Dan Lilker, and guitarist Anton Reisenegger.
 Barker also joined Voices, featuring former members of Akercocke, as live drummer for their tour of the United Kingdom with Winterfylleth.

-In July 2023 it was announced that Barker was battling kidney failure.
+In July 2023, it was announced that Barker was battling kidney failure.
+In July 2026, Barker said he also developed calciphylaxis, but that his health had since improved.